fossas/fossa-cli/README.md

 The CLI provides an alternative path to integrating your code repositories and builds in a way that doesn't require code access or FOSSA environment setup, or enrich dependency reports with dynamically confirmed dependency artifacts.

+**FOSSA CLI is currently in alpha and will have a changing API; join our contributor group to get development updates**

 ## Installation

 `fossa-cli` is compatible with Windows, Darwin (MacOS) and *nix-based operating systems.